offensive-packaging/documentation/qemu/index.md

    'output_filename' is the destination disk image filename 'output_fmt' is the destination format
    'options' is a comma separated list of format specific options in a
      name=value format.
-Use -o ? for an overview of the options supported by the used format
+Use -o help for an overview of the options supported by the used format
    'snapshot_param' is param used for internal snapshot, format
      is 'snapshot.id=[ID],snapshot.name=[NAME]', or
      '[ID_OR_NAME]'